 We took a long walk on the beach, it was the most beautiful day we had seen in Belize.
 We passed locals selling hand crafted ceramics and jewelry.
 We people-watched from the hammock in front of our room, and thought about swimming in that clear blue water.

 Scott went back to check for our packs.
 They weren’t on that boat either!
 We were getting bummed out.
 We thought maybe they wouldn’t make it.
 We were sad that it was such a nice day and we didn’t have our swim suits.

-Finally at 4:00 pm our backpacks arrived!
-We were so excited.
-We unpacked a few things got our swimsuits on and made our way down the beach to the kayak stand.
-We wanted to rent kayaks and explore!
+Finally, at 4:00 pm our backpacks arrived!
+Talk about excited.
+Woohoo!
+We unpacked a few things, put our swimsuits on and made our way down the beach to the kayak stand.
+Our goal was to rent kayaks and explore!
 Unfortunately, the kayak stand had closed at 4:00.
 The sun would be setting soon and clouds were coming in.
 It was going to rain again!

-We made the most of our evening by having a great seafood dinner, lots of cocktails and visiting with other guests of the hotel.
-That day ended up being a highlight of our stay in Belize and we really enjoyed the Holiday Hotel and their staff.
+Later, we made the most of our evening by having a great seafood dinner, lots of cocktails and visiting with other guests of the hotel.
+The day ended up being a highlight of our stay in Belize and we really enjoyed the Holiday Hotel and their staff.

 Lesson learned!
 Always keep an eye on your backpack.
 Always.